- Date : 18/03/2021

 Behind such success lies important financial and leadership lessons.
 Business leaders in India and across the globe demonstrate key lessons learned from 2020.

 1. Leading from the front

 The year that went by was not a time when leaders could only delegate and come back later to check.
 For most of 2020, businesses struggled to assemble their workforce.
 Inspiring leaders such as Squared Away founder Michelle Penczak are always around for their employees and are ready to get their hands dirty to get the job done.
 The pandemic taught successful change leaders that they need to be as active a worker as the workers themselves.

 Business had no time for a wait-and-watch approach in 2020.
 During the lockdown, it seemed as if there was no end in sight to the crisis.
 A good leader has to make changes to the operations and business style to adapt to the changing scenario.
 Quickly creating a remote working environment and empowering employees to work in safety helped many businesses to survive and even thrive.

 In 2020, managing the normal workload was not a possibility for most businesses.
 The manufacturing industry suffered a lot due to the absence of workers, as well as lower demand.
 Jason Fried, the CEO of Basecamp, believes in setting a limit to the number of hours in a work week to ensure quality and productivity rather than overstressing employees.
 Such qualities of a good leader suit the pandemic situation perfectly.

 4. Maintaining agility

 A sudden disruption like a pandemic can catch a business by surprise.
-Only businesses that can improvise their processes end up surviving such scenarios.
-The best CEOs are the ones who profess the need for agility in their business processes.
-Streamlined business processes and avoiding layers of bureaucracy helps CEOs to make strategic changes in their direction and implement the same.
+Only businesses that can improvise on the go can survive and succeed in such scenarios.
+The best CEOs are the ones who build agility in their business.
+Pivoting the business and embracing change when needed has proved to be critical last year.
+Leaders have the foresight to gauge dynamic situations and adapt quickly.